Photorejuvenation: Fractional laser

-Fractional laser photothermolysis (FP) is a form of laser-based skin resurfacing, with several devices on the market.
+Fractional laser photothermolysis (FP) is a form of laser-based skin resurfacing, with several devices on the market, such as Fraxel.
 A fractional laser delivers laser light to the skin.
 Hundreds or thousands of laser pinpoints may be used per square inch, leaving healthy skin between the ablated areas.

 Complications observed in a study of 961 treatments included acne and herpes outbreaks.
 There have been anecdotal negative accounts of bad scarring and hyperpigmentation.